Education, Health, and Care plans and Statements of Special Educational NeedsPublished Date: 28 Sep 2020

 - Education settings and local authorities should work with families as much as possible to agree any changes.
 Families may have their own suggestions and ideas for how things could be done differently.

-- If what is normally provided or required is no longer possible, families should be given the reasons for this in writing, along with an explanation of what reasonable endeavours the local authority have used to ensure that the required support is still, as much as possible, provided, along with details of what will be provided instead.
+- If what is normally provided or required is no longer possible, families should be given the reasons for this in writing, along with an explanation of what reasonable or best endeavours the local authority have used to ensure that the required support is still, as much as possible, provided, along with details of what will be provided instead.

 - A consideration of how to respond to the individual needs of children in creative and flexible ways, as many education settings and local authorities already are.
 This includes drawing on the wider skills of other staff or other families as appropriate.

-- Whether any reasonable endeavours themselves are likely to be accessible to deaf children and young people.
+- Whether any reasonable or best endeavours themselves are likely to be accessible to deaf children and young people.
 It’s important to recognise that the needs of deaf children will vary – what’s accessible to one child may not be accessible to another.

 - Where deaf children and young people are known to have good use of their hearing for understanding spoken language, and/or known to have good lip-reading skills, using video conferencing instead of telephone appointments.

 - Providing remote communication support as needed.
 For example, if providing online teaching or doing any kind of online assessment, we would expect the education setting/local authority to consider funding the cost of a remote speech-to-text reporter or a BSL interpreter.
 Similarly, if a deaf child uses a communication support worker in the classroom, exploring if this support can still be provided remotely or in different ways to support a deaf child in completing homework tasks, etc.